shuaibiyy/lambda-registry/README.md

-# Cosmos
+# Lambda-Registry
+## Cloud-based Service Registry

-Cosmos provides an API endpoint that can be used to generate `haproxy.cfg` files based on its request payload.
+Lambda-Registry provides an API endpoint that can be used to generate `haproxy.cfg` files based on its request payload.

-Cosmos uses [AWS Lambda](https://aws.amazon.com/lambda/), [API Gateway](https://aws.amazon.com/api-gateway/) and [DynamoDB](https://aws.amazon.com/dynamodb/) to carry out its responsibilities.
+It uses [AWS Lambda](https://aws.amazon.com/lambda/), [API Gateway](https://aws.amazon.com/api-gateway/) and [DynamoDB](https://aws.amazon.com/dynamodb/) to carry out its responsibilities.
 One major pain point of using Lambda and API Gateway is the difficulty of setting things up.
-Cosmos uses Terraform to ease that difficulty.
+This project uses Terraform to ease that difficulty.

 ## Requirements